Skip to main content

 Primary Sponsors: Suleman Lalani (D)

-Summary: Develop and implement a strategic plan for improving maternal health outcomes under programs administered by the state that provide services to women during and following a pregnancy.
+Summary: House Bill 2873 will develop and implement a strategic plan for improving maternal health outcomes under programs administered by the state that provide services to women during and following a pregnancy.
 The strategic plan must include strategies for:

 • Improving access to screening, referral, treatment, and support services for perinatal depression and other major pregnancy-related health complications;